-Based on these policies, we recognize revenue, net of allowances for returns and discounts, as well as any sales and value added taxes required to be invoiced as products are shipped, based on shipping point terms, or at the time consigned inventory is consumed at which time title passes to customers.
-We recognize revenue net of allowances for returns and discounts, at the time of shipment of our products to our distributors.
-Customers returning products are entitled to full or partial credit based on the condition and timing of the return.
+Customers returning products may be entitled to full or partial credit based on the condition and timing of the return.
 To be accepted, a returned product must be unopened (if sterile), unadulterated, and undamaged, must have at least 18 months remaining prior to its expiration date, or twelve months for our hospital customers in Europe, and generally be returned within 30 days of shipment.
 These return policies apply to sales to both hospitals and distributors.
 The amount of products returned to us, either for exchange or credit, has not been material.
-Nevertheless, we provide for an allowance for future sales returns based on historical return experience.
+Nevertheless, we provide for an allowance for future sales returns based on historical return experience, which requires judgment.
 Our cost of replacing defective products has not been material and is accounted for at the time of replacement.